-Italian Christmas Cookies, 15 best Italian cookies and perfect for the best cookie exchange cookies!
-Some traditional and authentic Italian cookies, and some just for fun!
+Italian Christmas Cookies, 15+ of the best Italian cookies!
+Perfect for Christma and some of the best cookie exchange cookies!
+A wide assortment of tasty cookies including traditional and authentic Italian cookies, and some creative gourmet cookies just for fun!

 (For your shopping convenience, this post contains affiliate links.)